compbiocore/metagenomics-power-analyses-tutorial/tutorial.md

 `micropower` is a great package that I’ve used to perform power analyses for researchers wanting to do 16s and whole genome shotgun metagenomics experiments.
-However it comes without a tutorial or much documentation, so it’s not entirely clear how to use it.
-Following is a walkthrough of what such an analysis looks like as well as what you will need to consider for your own power analysis.
+However it comes without a tutorial or much documentation - there is a [gist available](https://gist.github.com/brendankelly/6673e8596d3cde3fac7d493d7747aa80) though - so it’s not entirely clear how to use it.
+Following is a (more in-depth than the gist) walkthrough of what such an analysis looks as well as what you will need to consider for your own power analysis.

 Data